How much does a 3.5 kW solar panel system cost in 2025?

 On average, a 3.5 kW solar panel system costs $10,010, according to real-world quotes on the EnergySage Marketplace from 2025 data.
 However, your price may differ—solar costs can vary significantly from state to state.

 The table below should give you an idea of what you can expect to pay for a 3.5 kW solar panel system in your state.
-Remember that the federal solar tax credit will give you 30% back if you have a big enough tax bill.
-State and local solar rebates and incentives can cut those out-of-pocket solar costs even further.
+Depending on where you live, state and local solar rebates and incentives may help cut these costs.

 How much does a 3.5 kW solar system cost in my state?